My office hours are flexible. However, I will be available to you at this zoom link each Tuesday @ 10:00 to 10:45am each week.

 During my career as a police officer, I was fascinated with behavior and decided to go back to school.
 In 1994, I completed a masters degree in Clinical Psychology.
 Then in 2005, I received my doctorate in Health Psychology.
 I retired as a police sergeant in 2013 and moved to California to begin an academic career.

-I teach Psychology 101 and 104 courses at MJC and look forward to many years working with students and faculty.
+I teach Psychology 101 and 104 and 400 courses at MJC and look forward to many years working with students and faculty.
 I continue an active research program within the police culture and offer presentations and services regarding resiliency and maintaining spiritual values for our law enforcement communities.